J-Dunny/collaboration-practice/README.md

 First collab Git Hub!

 ## Project Timeline
-- Here is a to-do
+- Figure out what our app does.
-- Here is another to-do
+- Divide and conquer.
-- Here is a third to-do
+- Turn in work.